nikitus20/blog/content/authors/admin/_index.md

     date: ""
 ---

+## Hello everyone!
-Hi, I am Nikita, a PHD student at MIT.
-I am working with professor Yury Polyanskiy.
-My research is mainly focused on theoretical machine learning.
+I am Nikita, a PHD student at MIT.
+I am lucky to be working with professor Yury Polyanskiy.
+My current research is mainly focused on understanding theoretical properties of transformers through the lense of dynamical systems.